dnewcome/jath/README.md

 	var template = { id: "@id", message: "message" };

-We could tell jath to process this template as-is, but to be really useful to us we want it to process all of the statuses and return them to us as an array.
-The array template form in jath is an array literal with one small difference: the first element of the array is the xpath selector that returns the collection that the array will hold.
+We could tell Jath to process this template as-is, but to be really useful to us we want it to process all of the statuses and return them to us as an array.
+The array template form in Jath is an array literal with one small difference: the first element of the array is the XPath selector that returns the collection that the array will hold.
 The second element is the array item template.

-So to get the statuses in our example we want to use an xpath selector like
+So to get the statuses in our example we want to use an XPath selector such as

-`//status`
+	//status

-Giving us a template in the form of
+giving us a template in the form of

 	var template = [ "//status", { ... } ];

-We already know what our item template looks like, so let's insert into the array template form:
+We already know what our item template looks like, so let's insert into the array template form

 	var template = [ "//status", { id: "@id", message: "message" } ];